METHODS-Group/DRDMannTurb/paper/paper.md

 ![Simulated Wind Tunnel](wind.png)

-For more detailed discussions of results, including a variety of utilities for interpolating and filtering noisy real-world data and generating wind turbulence, please see the [official examples](https://methods-group.github.io/DRDMannTurb/examples.html).
+For more detailed discussions of results, including a variety of utilities for interpolating and filtering noisy real-world data and generating wind turbulence; please see the [official examples](https://methods-group.github.io/DRDMannTurb/examples.html).

 # Package Features